constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 In celebration of Rational Approximation Day 2022, Friday, July 22, 02022-07-22, I personally invite you, no matter who you are, to start learning how to find your way around inside this Museum of Fractions, and to start learning how to play the Six Degrees of the Triangle, the Square, and the Tree.

-To celebrate, I suggest cutting a pie into sevenths and sharing it with six friends, both new and old.
+To celebrate, I suggest cutting a pie into sevenths and sharing it with a circle of six other friends, both new and old.

 I do sincerely hope the State of California takes me up on my invitation.